Reliability-based Topology Optimization using Stochastic Gradients

 As the estimation of failure probability remains challenging in the RBDO problems, other forms of approximations that depend on the design parameters have been used in the past for this task.
 For example, \cite{gasser1997reliability}, \cite{jensen2005design}, and \cite{jensen2007effects} used an exponential function of design parameters to approximate the probability of failure. \cite{ching2007approximate,ching2007local} used such local approximations and assumed the design parameters are uncertain as well.
-This approach uses subset simulation, an efficient sampling-based technique to estimate low failure probabilities \citep{au2001estimation}, to obtain samples of the design and uncertain parameters from the failure region and then uses the principle of maximum entropy to estimate the parameters of the local approximation.
+This approach uses subset simulation, an efficient sampling-based technique for low failure probabilities \citep{au2001estimation}, to obtain samples of the design and uncertain parameters from the failure region and then uses the principle of maximum entropy to estimate the parameters of the local approximation.
 Comparisons of robust, reliability-based, and risk-based optimization considering the cost of structural failure were performed in \cite{beck2012comparison} and \cite{beck2015comparison}.
 Benchmark structural design problems for RBDO were solved in \cite{aoues2010benchmark} using single-loop, double-loop, and decoupled approaches.
 Interested readers are referred to \cite{valdebenito2010survey} and \cite{lopez2012reliability} for an in-depth review of RBDO.
 Despite the significant progress, challenges remain when applying these approaches to large-scale problems with many design and uncertain parameters.
-As a result, only a few literature exist in RBDO with large design parameter space.
+As a result, only a few studies considering a large number of design parameters exist in RBDO literature.